A Comprehensive Overview of Ductal Carcinoma In Situ (DCIS)

 How is DCIS diagnosed?

-Since DCIS rarely shows symptoms, DCIS is normally first identified through a breast cancer screening where calcifications are observed on a mammogram by a doctor.
-The doctor may then recommend other tests, which could include a breast biopsy, to confirm the diagnosis.
-In most cases, a core-needle biopsy is done using a hollow needle to extract tissue samples from the breast.
+In most cases, doctors will perform a core-needle biopsy using a hollow needle to extract tissue samples from the breast.
 This procedure is usually guided using ultrasound (ultrasound-guided breast biopsy) or by X-ray (stereotactic breast biopsy).
-During a breast biopsy, breast tissue samples are taken, and a pathologist — a doctor specializing in analyzing body tissue and blood- examines the cells under a microscope to check for cancer.
+During a breast biopsy, doctors take breast tissue samples, and a pathologist — a doctor specializing in analyzing body tissue and blood- examines the cells under a microscope to check for cancer.

 Treatment methods for DCIS